 But Saul’s depressive moods often turned into jealous rage.
 Even while fighting Saul’s enemies as the king’s servant, David ended up running for his own life from Saul’s spear.

 One day David returned home from a battle to find that another enemy, the Amalekites, had raided his town and kidnapped all the women and children, including his own loved ones.
 David and his men wept so much, they had no tears left.
 Grief can do strange things to people’s hearts.
 David’s men turned on him, blaming him as their leader for the tragedy.

-verse 6 (KJV) describes what David did next: “And David was greatly distressed; for the people spake of stoning him, because the soul of all the people was grieved, every man for his sons and for his daughters: but David encouraged himself in the Lord his God.”
+1 Samuel 1:6 (KJV) describes what David did next: “And David was greatly distressed; for the people spake of stoning him, because the soul of all the people was grieved, every man for his sons and for his daughters: but David encouraged himself in the Lord his God.”
 Another translation says that David found strength in the Lord.
 It was obviously a practice David knew well.\

 Identifying with David’s laments and struggles in the Psalms, I discovered this principle as a young mother.
 Following the birth of our first baby, I experienced a severe case of post-partum depression, brought on by sheer emotional and physical exhaustion.
 It only lasted 7 weeks, but to me it seemed like an eternity.
 I remember some days I felt like I was hanging by a thread.
 But in between the needs of a new baby and a husband in seminary, I grabbed moments alone with the Lord and read the psalms repeatedly, clinging to those powerful words like a lifeline.
 I believe those moments of hearing God speak to me were the key that brought the healing and encouragement I needed.